TobiasPSP/doneland_sources/README.md

 Here you'll find a general introduction to **transistors**, focused on practical aspects and essentials.

 ## Quick overview
-Transistors work like a valve wheel in a dam: they can control how much water flows.
-This is why transistors have *three* pins: one of them acts as *control* and tells the transistor how much current it should let pass.
-A transistor can therefore be seen as an electronically adjustable resistor that is driven by the *voltage* you apply to its control pin.
+Transistors work similar to a valve wheel in a dam: while the valve wheel in the dam controls how much water flows, the voltage at the transistor control pin (called *base* or *gate*) controls how much current can flow through the remaining two pins.
+A transistor therefore acts a bit like a voltage-driven and electronically adjustable resistor.

 <img src="/Images/dam.jpg" width="50%" height="50%" />

-In its most extreme scenarios, the control pin tells the transistor to be completely *on* (producing a shortcut), or completely *off* (being non-conductive).  transistor works like an electronic **switch** and is either completely *on* or *off*.
+**Acting as a switch**: in its most extreme scenarios, the transistor control pin is either 0V or full voltage.
+Depending on transistor type, this will either turn the transistor completely *on* (producing a shortcut), or completely *off* (being non-conductive).
+The transistor acts like a simple **switch**, only instead of you flipping the real switch, the transistor can be controlled electronically.
+In fact, in many scenarios (power) transistors are used in this way and can replace mechanical relais.

-If you submit a control voltage to the control pin that is between these two extremes, the transistor acts as an **amplifier**: a small voltage change results in a massive current change.
+**Acting as an amplifier**: if you submit a voltage inbetween the two extremes, the transistor resistance slowly decreases or increases.
+So a tiny voltage change at the control pin can result in a massive current change inbetween its other two pins.
+Here, the transistor is used as an **amplifier**.

+### Circuit Symbols

-In circuit diagrams, you can identify transistors by these symbols:
+In schematics, you can identify transistors by these symbols:

 <img src="/Images/transistor_symbols_wide.png" width="50%" height="50%" />

 The upper two symbols represent "classic* **BJT** transistors, the lower two symbols represent **FET** transistors.
 More on that below.

+> You may run across slight variations of these symbols, however for most practical purposes, you can focus on the four different transistor types depicted above.
+> Some FET symbols include a symbol for a *diode* (like above).
+This often indicates *Power MOSFET* transistors that can handle huge amount of currents.
+> At other times, the FET symbol shows a straight line instead of three separated small lines (like above).
+A straight line indicates a *depletion mode* FET whereas the three separate short lines indicate an *enhancement mode* FET.
+A *depletion mode* FET is similar to a "normally closed" (NC) switch, so this transistor is *conductive* when there is no voltage between *gate* and *source*.
+In contrast, an "enhanced mode" FET is the other way around and works like a "normally open" (NO) switch: when there is no voltage between *base* and *source*, these transistors are *off* and do not conduct.
+> A difference between classic *BJT* transistors (*PNP* and *NPN*, the upper line in the image above) and *FET* transistors (the lower line in above image) is that the latter show *four* instead of *three* terminals.
+Typically, two of them are combined as *source* (like above).
+In some symbols, however, you may find *four* instead of *three* terminals.
+The forth connector is then called *substrate*.
+These four terminals represent the physical structure inside a FET but practically, there are no FET transistors generally available that actually expose the forth terminal.

 ### Transistor Families